When A Politician Says 'Fake News' And A Newspaper Threatens To Sue Back

 "There's some risk of squelching open dialogue and that's one thing I've been trying to encourage as majority leader," said Senate Majority Leader Chris Holbert, a Republican.

-To him, "fake news" is a relative term and the fight between the newspaper and his colleague is a side show.
+To him, "fake news" is a relative term and the fight between the newspaper and his colleague is a sideshow.

 "What it means to one person might be different than another," said Holbert.
 "Are stories made up entirely out of whole cloth?
 In this instance, it seems like there are differing perspectives on the same reality.
 This really seems to be rather unnecessary."